mwpowellhtx/GeniusCode.Components.Console/README.md

 For convenience, Variable implicitly converts to its underlying Value.

+### VariableList

-- VariableLists can be specified.
-A variable list is a name associated with a list of values, for as many times as the name/value appears, you will have those values listed in the variable when you work with it.
+- A VariableList can be requested and is simply a name associated with a list of values.
+For as many times as the name/value appears, you will have those values enumerated in the variable when you work with it.

 ```
 var timeouts = os.AddVariableList<int>("Timeout", "Timeout in milliseconds");